redZeroZero/sqlBuilder/README.md

    Adjust the version to match the coordinate published in your artifact repository (the examples assume a local install).

-3. Import the DSL types you plan to use, e.g. `org.in.media.res.sqlBuilder.core.query.QueryImpl` for fluent query construction and the generated table descriptors from your schema package.
+3. Import the DSL types you plan to use, e.g. `org.in.media.res.sqlBuilder.api.query.SqlQuery` for fluent query construction and the generated table descriptors from your schema package.

 Once the dependency is available, you can start composing queries immediately: